dushyant18033/simple-peer-video-call/README.md

 _3. http://localhost:3000/join opens up a student page._

-### How to start/join a session
+### How to start or join a session

 _1. The teacher upon opening the begin page can fetch currently logged in users and send them an invite to join the session._
 _2. The student upon opening the join page can either manually enter a session id or accept an invitation followed by clicking on connect to join a session._